Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

 Dressing Right for the Big Day

 From jeans and a tee to funky prints and revealing dresses, now you know what not to wear to a wedding.
-Remember to keep things simple and streamlined, and avoid clothes that are too revealing.
+Remember to keep things simple and streamlined, and avoid too revealing clothes.